 First things first:

-This said, posting a logo on your mailbox doesn't solve the leaflet problem, which extends far beyond your yard.
-In Montreal, 900,000 weekly bags are left on people's doorsteps, most of them unsolicited.
-And since sorting centers fail to separate so many plastic bags from their paper contents, these 500 weekly tons of refuse end up in nearly-overstuffed landfill sites.
-In Quebec, that's 182 million bags per year, or 100,100 tons of trash.
+This said, posting a logo on your mailbox doesn't solve the problem of promotional leaflets, and neither does dropping the latter in the recycling bin.
+Until 2023 in Montreal, 900,000 bags of flyers were left every week on everyone's doorstep, most of them unsolicited, and since sorting centers couldn't separate so many plastic bags from their paper contents, these 500 weekly tons of refuse ended up in nearly-overstuffed landfill sites.
+In all of Quebec, that amounted 182 million bags per year, or 100,100 tons of trash.

-In addition, distributors often ignore the logos.
-Also, the ads are frequently left on stairs, balconies or fenceposts, even though mailboxes and doorknobs are the only options allowed in Montreal.
-Adding insult to injury, the straps that bind the bags together wind up on sidewalks by the hundreds, in violation of the cleanliness bylaws.
+In addition, distributors often ignored the logos (see the above pictures).
+Also, the bags were frequently left on stairs, balconies and fenceposts, even though mailboxes and doorknobs were the only options allowed in Montreal.
+Adding insult to injury, the straps that bound the bags together until they were distributed wound up on sidewalks by the hundreds, in violation of the cleanliness bylaws (see the pictures below).

-It doesn't end there.
-Protest letters yield no results.
-We filed more than 120 complaints in vain: the distributors were merely sent toothless warnings, and the number of spotted infractions actually increased in the following weeks.
-City offficials could have collected $120,000,000 in fines, but in October 2018, they admitted that they wouldn't do that.
+Furthermore, protest letters yielded no results.
+We filed more than 120 complaints to the authorities, but the distributors were merely sent toothless warnings, and the number of spotted infractions actually increased as time went by.
+City offficials could have collected $120,000,000 in fines, but in 2018, they actually stated that they wouldn't bother to do it.

 So we switched tracks and proposed two corrections to the by-laws, which would: